YS-P/SDOclust/README.md

 3. Extend cluster labels from observers to the full dataset.
 4. Execute the label extension step using different execution models:
     - Sequential
+    - joblib (multi thread)
-    - Joblib (multi-threaded)
+    - dask
-    - Dask (distributed / multi-process)

 ## Methology
 1. Observer Extraction
   After fitting an SDOclust model on split-A, the observers and their corresponding labels are extracted from the fitted model object.
-  This step is implemented in a utility function that inspects the internal attributes of the model.

 2. Label Extension Methods
   Two label extension strategies are implemented:
-    (a) Radius Voting (DBSCAN-like): Each data point is assigned a label based on majority voting among observers within a fixed radius.
+    (a) Radius Voting (DBSCAN based): Each data point is assigned a label based on majority voting among observers within a fixed radius.
     (b) 1-NN + Radius Cutoff: Each data point is assigned the label of its nearest observer if the distance is below a threshold.

     The method (b) is faster but less likely to DBSCAN behavior.